 Tachograph retrofit requirements for vehicles used on international journeys

-A requirement for the replacement of analogue and digital tachographs with smart tachograph 2’s (“the retrofit requirement”) for UK and EU-based goods vehicles engaged in international transports comes into effect on 31 December 2024 further to the UK/EU Trade and Co-operation Agreement.
+A requirement for the replacement of analogue and digital tachographs with smart tachograph 2’s (“the retrofit requirement”) for UK and EU-based goods vehicles engaged in international transports came into effect on 31 December 2024 further to the UK/EU Trade and Co-operation Agreement.

-Note that the European Commission has recommended that Member States reciprocate the pause on enforcement for all goods vehicles.
-The pause will apply to UK goods vehicles when in the Republic of Ireland.The retrofit requirement applies to all goods vehicles which are in scope of tachograph requirements, and which operate internationally.
+The retrofit requirement applies to all goods vehicles which are in scope of tachograph requirements, and which operate internationally.
 The date a vehicle needs to comply depends on the type of tachograph fitted and the vehicle type.

 The following table provides a summary of key dates the changes come into effect for each vehicle type.

-Vehicle Type | Date change comes into effect | Action |
+| Vehicle Type | Date change comes into effect | Action |

-In scope goods vehicles currently fitted with an analogue or digital (not smart) tachograph which are used on international journeys | 31 December 2024 | These will need to be replaced with a smart tachograph version 2. |
+| In scope goods vehicles fitted with an analogue or digital (not smart) tachograph which are used on international journeys | 31 December 2024 | Vehicles must have a smart tachograph 2 fitted. |

-In scope goods vehicles fitted with a smart tachograph version 1 which are used on international journeys | 19 August 2025 | Vehicles must have a smart tachograph 2 fitted.
-Smart version 1 tachographs must be replaced. |
+| In scope goods vehicles fitted with a smart tachograph version 1 which are used on international journeys | 19 August 2025 | Vehicles must have a smart tachograph 2 fitted. |

-Goods vehicles over 2500kg for hire and reward on international journeys | 1 July 2026 | Must be fitted with a smart tachograph version 2.
-Doesn’t apply if journey is for the driver/company’s own account and not main activity of driver. |
+| Vehicles used for transporting goods for hire or reward on international journeys, which are over 2500kg but not over 3500kg | 1 July 2026 | Vehicles must have a smart tachograph 2 fitted except if the journey is for the driver/company’s own account and driving is not the main activity of driver. |

 If you require any guidance on retrofitting, please contact an Approved tachograph Centre.